Nurturing Mental Well-being in Adolescents this time

 • Detected skin injuries and scars and consecutive burn marks or grouped marks on the surface could indicate self-harm actions.

-• Injuries are common in the arms, hands, and forearms opposite the dominant hand, though they can happen on any portion of the body.
+• Most common injuries occur on the arms, hands and forearms opposite to the dominant hand, but they may occur in any part of the body.

 • Refusing participation in activities requiring minimal clothing such as sports activities and swimming will also be noted.